 ANAHEIM, Calif. – If the Seattle Mariners needed evidence of what poor defense can cost, all they had to do was watch the Los Angeles Angels.

-Three early errors by the Angels helped Seattle jump ahead, 7-0, and Hisashi Iwakuma made certain they paid for those transgressions, pitching the Mariners to a 7-4 victory Saturday.
+Three early Angels errors helped Seattle jump ahead, 7-0, and Hisashi Iwakuma made certain they paid for those transgressions, pitching the Mariners to a 7-4 victory Saturday.

 It didn’t matter that the Angels turned an apparent Miguel Olivo home run into an eighth-inning double play, or that a late Vernon Wells home run chased Iwakuma.

-When the game was young and there to be seized, the Angels dropped, kicked and threw baseballs around the ballpark – and it was the Mariners who took full advantage of an eventual three-error game by Los Angeles.
+When the game was young and there to be seized, the Angels dropped, kicked and threw baseballs around the ball park – and it was the Mariners who took full advantage of an eventual four-error game by Los Angeles.

-Yes, the same Mariners who’d beaten themselves in their previous two games with sloppy play.
+Yes, the same Mariners who’d beaten themselves in their last two games with sloppy play.